andreivisan/learn_go/web_server/README.md

 You'll typically use a HandlerFunc when you want to implement a simple handler.
 The HandlerFunc type is just a function that matches the ServeHTTP signature above.

+## defer

+By prefixing a function call with defer it will now call that function at the end of the containing function.

+Sometimes you will need to clean up resources, such as closing a file or in our case closing a server so that it does not continue to listen to a port.

+You want this to execute at the end of the function, but keep the instruction near where you created the server for the benefit of future readers of the code.